The Hamilton & Dundas Street Railway (H&D)

 The first test train ran on the H&D on October 9 from the H&NW station to the end of track.
 Additional test trains ran on November 2 and 13th, showing off the H&D for dignitaries.
 Grading work on Dundas St in Dundas began on December 20, and work was completed by early March 1879.

 At 3:30 PM on May 16, 1879 the first test train carrying railway officials and dignitaries left Hamilton for Dundas.
 Pulled by H&D #1, the train was five cars long, four of which were identified as "one being an open summer car, and three obtained whilst quite new from the Fifth Avenue Streetcar Co".
 The train made only one stop en route, stopping at the Half-way House.
 The owner Samuel Bramberger made a condition on the use of his property by the H&D that all trains would stop at his tavern for five minutes so he could sell drinks.
 The H&D agreed, and named the stop "Bramberger's".
-The train arrived at Elgin House in Dundas shortly after 4 PM.
+The train arrived at Elgin House in Dundas shortly after 4 PM, where the H&D had a waiting room and ticket office.

 The official opening of the H&D was on May 22, 1879, with the opening train leaving Hamilton at 3 PM.
 Regular service began on May 23, with the first train arriving in Hamilton from Dundas at 8:30 AM.
 The H&D discovered their initial schedule of trains every 45 minutes was too tight for regular operations, and so an adjusted schedule was issued the next day.
 The first weekend saw heavy traffic between the two towns.